Campgrounds, bridges, boat ramps: Here’s what the Great American Outdoors Act will bring Idaho

 Land managers will use the money to rebuild infrastructure that supports recreation in Idaho

 The Boise National Forest covers more than 2.5 million acres and includes more than 500 trails.
-Funding from the Great American Outdoors Act will be directed toward several recreation projects within the forest.
+More than 60% of Idaho is federal public land.
 (Clark Corbin/Idaho Capital Sun)

 Idaho public lands and forests are in line to receive $28 million for the U.S. Forest Service and Bureau of Land Management to put toward improvements and upgrades through the first two years of funding from the Great American Outdoors Act.